Pages

 A walk along the Battle Road trail is a taste of heaven.

-Google map of the house in Lincoln and Hanscom Air Force Base in Bedford, MA (Lexington and Concord are a stone's throw away).
+Google map of the house in Lincoln (the red arrow) and Hanscom Air Force Base in Bedford, MA (Lexington and Concord are a stone's throw away).

 Descendant Register, Generation No. 1